 Sarah Nowland - Elite Myotherapist

 Today’s workforce is to be commended on their efforts for continually educating the growing population of desk workers on how to improve the ergonomics of their working environment.
 However, there are still many who suffer from musculoskeletal dysfunction (MSD) due to poor workspace ergonomics.
-As a practitioner some of the most common complaints we hear from desk workers are headaches, neck pain and low back pain (LBP), which they tell us is due to, and worsened by being seated at their desk for prolonged periods.
+As a practitioner some of the most common complaints we hear from desk workers are headaches, chronic neck pain and low back pain (LBP), which they tell us is due to, and worsened by being seated at their desk for prolonged periods.

 Office work is subject to keyboarding whilst looking at visual display units often in a seated posture, thus if their work station is incorrectly setup this will perpetuate MSD.
 Although physical therapy can aid the patient with these work associated dysfunctions, corrective exercises and ergonomic